 Some brewers say they’re so wary of the hops market, they avoid relying on hops altogether.
 At St. Louis’ Perennial Artisan Ales, the beer lineup is in constant rotation, largely because brewmaster Phil Wymore remembers the 2007 crisis from his days at Chicago’s Goose Island Beer Co.

-Matt McCarroll, a chemistry professor at Southern Illinois University, checks out his hops plants near Murphysboro, Ill.
-“The real challenge is mildew and pests,” he says.
+“We’re high enough in latitude,” said Matt McCarroll, a chemistry professor at Southern Illinois University, who planted a hop yard near Murphysboro, Ill., in 2009.
+“The real challenge is mildew and pests.”

 Another is money.
 Hops are expensive to get established, and even more expensive to process.

 “You have to harvest it well, and you need special equipment.
 It’s important to dry them quickly and well,” Hieronymus explained.
 “We’re talking about millions of dollars of investment for equipment you’re using six weeks a year.”